-Each server comes with a public IPv4 address, and an IPv6 address.
-You can buy additional IPv4 addresses for your dedicated server (up to 256 per machine).
+Each server has a public IPv4 address and an IPv6 address range.
+As an option, you can rent additional IPv4 addresses for your dedicated server (up to 256 per machine).

-Each dedicated server has a storage space of 500GB dedicated to backups.
-This space is completely independent to the server, and allows you to store your data and configuration files.
+Each dedicated server comes with a 500GB storage space, dedicated to backups.
+This space is completely separate from the server, and is designed for you to store your data and configuration files.
 The storage capacity can be increased, if needed.

-A range of operating systems are available to install automatically via the OVHcloud Control Panel.
+You can install a number of operating systems automatically via the OVHcloud Control Panel.
 This includes various operating systems (Windows Server, Debian, Ubuntu or CentOS), Plesk and cPanel web management interfaces, and also Microsoft SQL Server for databases.
 Virtualisation solutions, like VMware, CoreOS and Windows Hyper-V, are also available.

 Assistance and support

 By renting servers from OVHcloud, you get technical support via telephone and email.
 You can also chat to our advisors, who are ready to help.
 We also offer a range of guides and an online help centre to assist you in installing and managing your services.